YOUR PILOT CAREER STARTS HERE

 Training is on a fleet of Diamond aircraft (DA-20s, DA40s, and DA-42s), as well as simulators.

-The core iATPL program is 18 months at Genesis in Collingwood.
+The core iATPL course is 18 months at Genesis in Collingwood.
 There you will complete your Integrated Airline Transport Pilot License (iATPL) training.

-Students selected for the cadet program will spend another 2 months at a partner facility in Toronto or abroad in Fiji.
+Students selected for the cadet program and hired by the airline will spend another 2 months at a partner facility in Toronto or abroad.
 There you will complete a 737 type rating.

 This training program is a full-time commitment.
 You will be expected to attend training an average of 5 days per week.
 Due to weather delays, you may be asked to attend 6 days per week as necessary.